HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/requirements/JDBCDriverSupport.md

-# How-to choice the correct JDBC driver
+# How to choose the correct JDBC driver

 ## Applies to